 Failing to implement a workers’ compensation policy is a serious crime, and as an employer, you’re at risk of suffering fines and punishment, including imprisonment.

-Who Provides Workers’ Comp Insurance?
+Who Provides Business Workers Comp Insurance?

-Small businesses can purchase workers’ compensation insurance from private insurance companies, or some state-level institutions.
+Small businesses can purchase workers’ compensation insurance from private insurance companies or some state-level institutions.

-Private insurance companies reserve the right to set the insurance premium based on industry, claim history, and other factors.
-Workers’ compensation insurance is usually purchased separately from other forms of insurance.
+Private insurance companies reserve the right to set the insurance premium based on industry, claim history, and other factors. workers’ compensation insurance is usually purchased separately from other forms of insurance.

 The premium you pay for insurance depends on the occupational hazards your employees are likely to encounter.
 Workers in industries such as construction or mining often require you to pay a higher premium.

-Workers’ compensation insurance covers a variety of workplace injuries and conditions.
+Workers’ Compensation Insurance covers a variety of workplace injuries and conditions.

 Workplace accidents that lead to physical injuries are the most common case.
 The employee will have their medical expenses covered.
 They might also get a part of their wages back while recovering.

-What Does Workers’ Comp Not Cover?
+What Do Business Workers Comp Not Cover?